Swedish Metabolomics Centre (SMC)National facility

 Swedish Metabolomics Centre (SMC; www.swedishmetabolomicscentre.se) was launched 2013 via an infrastructure grant from Knut & Alice Wallenberg Foundation and co-funding from Umeå University, Swedish University of Agricultural Sciences and Chalmers Technical University.
 From 2016 SMC is a part of SciLifeLab.
 SMC is located in Umeå with an additional lab at Chalmers, Göteborg mainly focused on modelling.
 The main aim of the centre is to support the researchers at Swedish Universities with mass spectrometry based small molecule, lipid and metabolomics analysis in biological tissues and fluids, and furthermore, to become a leading knowledge centre in metabolomics and related areas.

-All contacts with the service facility are via the Head of Facility.
+For service requests or questions, contact: email@example.com.
 There is always a meeting between the SMC and the customer, either in person or over the phone or Skype.
-At these meetings are also SMC's biostatistician present, and the staff that will perform analyzes.
+At these meetings are besides the Head of Facility also SMC's biostatistician present, and the staff that will perform analyzes.
 In some cases also the Facility director and/or deputy director is present.

 - Untargeted metabolite profiling (metabolomics)